ceakay/BTModLauncherCacheTool/README.md

 Tool for fixing RT cache, and any other mods that use Launcher/Git.

 # How it works
 The tool will scan your computer for a git portable extract (../git-core/git.exe) and your RogueTech Launcher settings XML (This takes a while if you have large drives).
+Tool will use:
+- git-clone to pull down missing git repos (no .git found - will purge folder and download from scratch as required by git-clone)
-Tool will use git-restore to fix any modified or missing files, and use git-status to generate list of files to delete.
+- git-restore to fix any modified or missing files
+- git-status to generate list of files to delete.
 This is done automatically, and should be used only on advice from support team.

 If tool reports errors, screenshot and file a ticket on RT discord - https://discord.gg/roguetech.